scanner-research/scanner/README.md

 jupyter notebook --allow-root --ip=0.0.0.0 --port=8888
 ```

 Then in your browser, go to [http://localhost:8888](http://localhost:8888) and copy in the token from the Jupyter console logs.
+Click "Walkthrough.ipynb" and follow the directions in the notebook.

 ## Learning Scanner ##